ILC2004/phishing-detection-ml/README.md

 ## Project purpose

-This project was created to demonstrate how machine learning and natural language processing can be applied to phishing detection.
-It provides both a working prototype and evaluation evidence suitable for an academic dissertation project.
+This project demonstrates how machine learning and natural language processing can be applied to phishing detection through a real-time classification prototype and performance evaluation system.